launchdarkly/jest-launchdarkly-mock/README.md

   })

   test('flag on', () => {
+      // arrange
-      // arrange: You can use kebab-case or camelCase keys mockFlags({ devTestFlag: true })
+      // You can use the original unchanged case, kebab-case, camelCase or snake_case keys. mockFlags({ devTestFlag: true })

       // act